mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/task-handling/index.md

 enterprise: false
 ---

-Marathon sorts tasks into three categories: initial, non-terminal, and terminal.
+Marathon&trade; sorts tasks into three categories: initial, non-terminal, and terminal.
 Tasks within these categories may be in one of several states, as summarized in the diagram below.
 To learn the state of a task, you can consult the DC/OS logs or query the [events stream](http://mesosphere.github.io/marathon/docs/event-bus.html) of the [Marathon API](http://mesosphere.github.io/marathon/api-console/index.html) (/v2/events).

 You can also [configure Marathon's behavior when a task is unreachable](/mesosphere/dcos/2.0/deploying-services/task-handling/configure-task-handling/).